SpellarBot/learnjava/javabasic/src/main/java/com/rightkarma/learnjava/generics/ReadMe_Generic.md

 ####  RawTypes:
 Problem with using RawTypes is that at run time, while reading objects you might cast to a class type.
-Since it is not gauranteed what class types will be used, exception will happen.
+Since it is not guaranteed what class types will be used, exception will happen.

 Erasure: compiler make these changes after code compilation
 ```